akramit/kino-prague/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+There are many Kino (Cinema) in Prague which are small yet beautiful and have wonderful shows throghout the year.
+To see the current schedule one needs to remember each of these Kino, visit their webpage (sometimes translate the webpage) and then look for ongoing shows.
+This is a small attempt to aggregate all the timetables in one page.
 [![Product Name Screen Shot][product-screenshot]](https://kino-prague.vercel.app/)

 <!-- Here's a blank template to get started.
 To avoid retyping too much info, do a search and replace with your text editor for the following: `akramit`, `kino-prague`, `twitter_handle`, `amit-roy-iitm`, `email_client`, `email`, `Kino Prague`, `The website collates all the shows and movies currently being played in several Kino in Prague. `, `project_license` -->